 On August 16, 2022, the Inflation Reduction Act of 2022 (the "IR Act") was signed into federal law.
 The IR Act provides for, among other things, a new U.S. federal 1% excise tax on certain repurchases of stock by publicly traded U.S. domestic corporations and certain U.S. domestic subsidiaries of publicly traded foreign corporations occurring on or after January 1, 2023.
 The excise tax is imposed on the repurchasing corporation itself, not its stockholders from which shares are repurchased.
 The amount of the excise tax is generally 1% of the fair market value of the shares repurchased at the time of the repurchase.
-However, for purposes of calculating the excise tax, repurchasing corporations are permitted to net the fair market value of certain new stock issuances against the fair market value of stock regulations and other guidance to carry out and prevent the abuse or avoidance of the excise tax.
-Any share redemption or other share repurchase that occurs after December 31, 2022, in connection with a Business Combination, extension vote or otherwise, (ii) the structure of a Business Combination, (iii) the nature and amount of any "PIPE" or other equity issuances in connection with a Business Combination, extension or otherwise issued not in connection with a Business Combination) and (iv) the content of regulations and other guidance from the Treasury.
+However, for purposes of calculating the excise tax, repurchasing corporations are permitted to net the fair market value of certain new stock issuances against the fair market value of stock repurchases during the same taxable year.
+In addition, certain exceptions apply to the excise tax.
+The U.S. Department of the Treasury (the "Treasury") has been given authority to provide regulations and other guidance to carry out and prevent the abuse or avoidance of the excise tax.
+Any share redemption or other share repurchase that occurs after December 31, 2022, in connection with a Business Combination, extension vote or otherwise, may be subject to the excise tax.
+Whether and to what extent the Company would be subject to the excise tax in connection with a Business Combination, extension vote or otherwise, (ii) the structure of a Business Combination (ii) the nature and amount of any "PIPE" or other equity issuances in connection with a Business Combination (or otherwise, issued not in connection with a Business Combination but issued within the same taxable year of a Business Combination) and (iv) the content of regulations and other guidance from the Treasury.
 In addition, because the excise tax would be payable by the Company and not by the redeeming holder, the mechanics of any required payment of the excise tax have not been determined.
-The foregoing could cause a reduction in the company's ability to complete a Business Combination and in the Company's ability to complete a Business Combination.
+The foregoing could cause a reduction in the cash available on

 On April 20, 2023, the Company's stockholders redeemed 25,845,428 shares of the Company's Class A common stock for a total of \$269,597,445.
 The Company evaluated the classification and accounting of the share/ stock redemption under ASC 450, "Contingencies".
 ASC 450 states that when a loss contingency exists the likelihood that the future event(s) will confirm the loss or impairment of an asset or the incurrence of a liability can range from probable to remote.
 A contingent liability must be reviewed at each reporting period to determine appropriate treatment.
-The Company evaluated the current status and probability of completing a Business Combination as of June 30, 2023 and determined no excise tax liability should be recorded at this time.
+The Company evaluated the current status and probability of completing a Business Combination as of September 30, 2023 and determined no excise tax liability should be recorded at this time.